shkimsito/cse15l-lab-reports/lab-report-3-week-5.md

 The size option specifies path size of exactly N, or at least N if appended by plus sign, at most N if appended by minus sign.
 The default unit is in 512 byte blocks, but unit can be changed with added suffixes as k for kilobytes, M for megabytes and G for gigabytes.

 ```
+chris@Chriss-MacBook-Air technical % find * -size 16033c
+plos/pmed.0020232.txt
 ```
+The example shows file resulting exactly 16033 bytes.
+Although such specific size might have fewer real world uses, it can be useful when the size is known, or a specific/uniform size must be kept for certain files.

 ```
+chris@Chriss-MacBook-Air technical % find * -size -500c
+government
+government/Alcohol_Problems
 ```
+The example shows all files under `/technical` that is under 500 bytes.
+We can see that only one file fits the criteria.
+As such, the upperbound can be useful to quickly search files that have lesser content when there are many files.

 ```
+chris@Chriss-MacBook-Air technical % find * -size +150k
+911report/chapter-13.4.txt
+911report/chapter-13.5.txt
+911report/chapter-3.txt
+government/About_LSC/commission_report.txt
+government/Env_Prot_Agen/multi102902.txt
+government/Env_Prot_Agen/bill.txt
+government/Env_Prot_Agen/tech_adden.txt
+government/Gen_Account_Office/GovernmentAuditingStandards_yb2002ed.txt
+government/Gen_Account_Office/Statements_Feb28-1997_volume.txt
+government/Gen_Account_Office/pe1019.txt
+government/Gen_Account_Office/d01591sp.txt
 ```
+The example shows all files under `/technical` that is over 150 kibibytes.
+We can see several (out of many) fits the criteria.
+Such lowerbound can be useful to make sure if a certain file is larger than other files, which can be especially useful when the storage is limited and file size has limitations.

 ### -exec \<cmd\>
 The execute option executes the command on the list of files returned by find.